 The range analysis tries to narrow the derived range by using all the specified design ranges in the model.
 The more design range information you specify, the more likely the range analysis is to succeed.
 As the software performs the analysis, it derives new range information for the model.
 The software then attempts to use this new information, together with the specified ranges, to derive ranges for the remaining objects in the model.

 For models that contain floating-point operations, range analysis might report a range that is slightly larger than expected.
-This difference is due to rounding errors because the software approximates floating-point numbers with infinite-precision rational numbers for analysis and then converts to floating point for reporting.
+This difference is due to rounding errors.
+The software approximates floating-point numbers with infinite-precision rational numbers for analysis and then converts to floating point for reporting.

 The following table summarizes how the analysis derives range information and provides links to examples.